-The Dutch tax system has been going through quite a big reform lately.
-To compensate income loss for specific groups of people, the tax administration has introduced several benefits.
-These benefits can be applied for on the website of the Tax Administration concerning benefits, Toeslagen.
-(Only available in Dutch).
+To compensate income loss for specific groups of people, the Dutch tax authorities introduced several toeslagen (benefits).
+These benefits can be applied for on the website of the Dutch tax auhtorities.